 • vomiting.

 But, what causes allergies to develop?
 A family history of allergies will predispose you to develop allergies at any age but environmental factors should be taken into consideration with adult-onset allergies.
-The reason for sudden allergy symptoms is a common chemical found in the body called histamine.
+The reason for sudden allergy symptoms is a common chemical found in the body called histamine, which often necessitates the use of an antihistamine.

 Why Do I Have Allergies All of a Sudden?